Skip to main content

 • check.size: should this function prompt the user with an estimated download size?
 Set to FALSE here for ease of processing as a script, but good to leave as default TRUE when downloading a dataset for the first time.

-Refer to the cheat sheet for the neonUtilities package for more details if desired.
+Refer to the cheat sheet for the neonUtilities package for more details and the complete index of possible function inputs.

 veglist <- loadByProduct(dpID="DP1.10098.001",